eidp/actions-kubernetes/deploy-preview/README.md

         uses: actions/checkout@v5

       # This step generates a semantic version based on the commit history.
-      # The same version should be used to tag the Helm chart, in case you are publishing it as part of your CI/CD pipeline.
+      # The same version should be used to tag the Helm chart, in case your repository contains one.
       - name: Generate version
         id: generate
         uses: eidp/actions-semver/generate-version@v0